Dutch

 Chairs: Lot de Witte (Nijmegen) & Amalia Dolga (Groningen)

-Sarka Lehtonen (Kuopio) Multiscale Modeling of Human Microglia in Synucleinopathies: From Cellular States to Organoid and In Vivo Neurodegeneration (30')
+Šárka Lehtonen (Kuopio, Finland) Multiscale Modeling of Human Microglia in Synucleinopathies: From Cellular States to Organoid and In Vivo Neurodegeneration (30')

 Renata Baptista Vieira de Sa (Amsterdam) Microglia cause HIV-induced transcriptional and metabolic changes in human neural organoids (15')